tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Then, we convert that data into the JSON object we want to send to Pinata via the `convertDataToJSON` function.

-* We capture the final IPFS URI from our `pinJSONToIPFS` function, passing in the JSON data we want to upload and return the `token_id` and `report_uri` variables.
+* We capture the final IPFS URI from our `pinJSONToIPFS` function, passing in the JSON data we want to upload and returning the `token_id` and `report_uri` variables.

 Next, we'll need to create the function that will etch the event to the blockchain: